codeandtheory/ypersistence-ios/README.md

 ### PersistenceManager

-Each persistence manager has three methods for vending managed object contexts
+Each persistence manager has three methods for vending managed object contexts:

 `mainContext` returns the main context, suitable for read-only operations on the main thread only.